 1/ Precautions for Home Insurance and Insurance Applicants

 Owners and tenants each have their own responsibilities.
 Therefore, they should separately purchase home insurance to protect against any sudden or unpredictable losses.

 For owners, it is generally recommended to purchase Fire Insurance and Household Content Insurance (which includes third party liability insurance).
 So what is fire insurance?
 In simple terms, it is ‘Building Insurance’, which is to protect the structure of the building.
 In case of building collapse, the owner will be insured.
 Household Content Insurance is to protect the interior of a home, including home property, any accidents and unforeseen losses and damages, such as fire, flooding, explosion and theft.
 Household Content Insurance also includes third party liability insurance, which will protect the owners from legal liabilities arising from accidents in the public areas of the building.

 In 2018, the fierce impact of Typhoon Mangkhut was felt across all of Hong Kong.
 With winds of over 200 km/h, an estimated 500 windows were shattered by strong winds causing contents of homes to be soaked by rain water and a host of other damages.
-Those with home insurance would have received various types of assistance like Zurich’s “Emergency Home Assistance Services” which includes free electrical repair, plumbing services, and referral assistance for service providers thereby eliminating the added worry of getting qualified workers to deal with emergency repairs.
-In addition, a plan like the “Basic Coverage” will protect against loss of household content caused by accidents, too.
+Home insurance may protect against loss of household contents caused by accidents.

 2/ How to Calculate the Cost of Home Insurance?